Mercury (element): Toxicity and safety

-Mercury can be absorbed through the skin and mucous membranes and mercury vapors can be inhaled, so containers of mercury are securely sealed to avoid spills and evaporation.
+Due to its physical properties and relative chemical inertness, liquid mercury is absorbed very poorly through intact skin and the gastrointestinal tract.
+Mercury vapor is the primary hazard of elemental mercury.
+As a result, containers of mercury are securely sealed to avoid spills and evaporation.
 Heating of mercury, or of compounds of mercury that may decompose when heated, should be carried out with adequate ventilation in order to minimize exposure to mercury vapor.
 The most toxic forms of mercury are its organic compounds, such as dimethylmercury and methylmercury.
-Inorganic mercury, by itself, however, is especially toxic with co-exposures to lead during child development.
-Exposures to inorganic mercury are linked to the development of type-2 diabetes in the human population.
 Mercury can cause both chronic and acute poisoning.